-LCT BYTE 8/40-CHANGE CONTROL FOR DATA SET AND COMMUNICATIONS-PAC STATUS
+LCT BYTE 8/40 - CHANGE CONTROL FOR DATA SET AND ADAPTER STATUS

-This byte may be written from the CCP to control (1) whether MLCP firmware will scan for changes in data set status and Communications-Pac status, recording these changes in LCT byte 14/46 and (2) what action(s) will be taken when a status change is recorded.
-(A mask in LCT byte 15/47 governs exactly which types of status change will cause LCT byte 14/46 to be updated with the contents of Communications-Pac line register 5.)
+This byte may be written from the CCP to control (1) whether the Processor firmware will scan for changes in data set status and line adapter (Communications-Pac) status, recording these changes in LCT byte 14/46 and (2) what action(s) will be taken when a status change is recorded.
+(A mask in LCT byte 15/47 governs exactly which types of status change will cause LCT byte 14/46 to be updated with the contents of adapter line register 5.)